-Operation and Maintenance of Offshore Cranes (includes Errata 1 dated August 2015)
+Operation and Maintenance of Offshore Cranes (includes Errata 1 dated August 2015 and Addendum 1 dated October 2020)

 Intended to serve as a guide to crane owners and operators in developing operating and maintenance practices and procedures for use in the safe operation of pedestal-mounted revolving cranes on fixed or floating offshore platforms, jackup drilling rigs, semi-submersible drilling rigs and other types of mobile offshore drilling units (MODUs).
 Guidelines are also given for the pre-use inspection and testing of temporary cranes (also called self-erecting, leapfrog or bootstrap cranes) that are erected offshore.